lnd4812/mod-14-tech-blog-challenge/README.md

 ## Installation

-* from back-end.
+* From localhost:3001 - update credentials in config/connection file to run from localhost and then type in npm start (although env would also need to be updated).
-* from heroku
+* from Heroku - Credentials in .env folder and in config/connection have been set to deploy on heroku.
+Click on link below to deploy.

 ## Usage

 The site enables a user to view all posts on this blogging website and, once logged in, create their own posts.
 Homepage features all posts that have been created and saved on the site, with the ability to create, edit, delete or comment on a post from the site's dashboard being restricted only to those logged into the site.
 A user may create a new account through a separate link and once that account has been created, the user is brought to the dashboard page.
 Once logged out, that user may subsequently access the dashboard by logging in with the saved username and password.
+Ideally, a logged in user should also be able to add comments to any post.
+Still working on that.

 ## License